VictorysHerald/RS-Event-score-counter-bot/README.md

 # RS Event Bot

+### Description
+This bot was created in order to work on a single server at a time as a simple and quick solution for anyone who wants to have a way of logging their members' scores and doesn't want to create a new bot from the ground up.
+It is means as a simple solution with basic functionalities to support oranization of RS Events on your own Discord server<br>

 ### Getting Started

 To run the bot, you will need to provide an `appsettings.json` file in the following location:<br>